Fast gradient-free optimization of excitations in variational quantum eigensolvers: ExcitationSolve algorithm

-In essence, ExcitationSolve performs a gradient-free coordinate descent, i.e., independently optimizing each parameter $\theta_j$ iteratively until convergence.
-It leverages an efficient analytic reconstruction of the energy landscape in a \emph{single} parameter to determine its \emph{global} optimum directly while the other parameters $\theta_{i\neq j}$ remain fixed.
+In essence, ExcitationSolve performs a gradient-free \emph{coordinate descent} with (efficient) \emph{exact line search}, i.e., independently optimizing each parameter $\theta_j$ iteratively until convergence.
+For the exact line search, it leverages an efficient analytic reconstruction of the energy landscape in a \emph{single} parameter to determine its \emph{global} optimum directly while the other parameters $\theta_{i\neq j}$ remain fixed.
 Most importantly, the effective resource demands on the quantum hardware per parameter are equivalent to gradient-based optimizers.